 If you will soon have more than one child attending college, or a child entering graduate school, then you may be wondering how that affects your eligibility to receive financial aid.
 To begin with, how your financial aid eligibility is evaluated depends on the methodology of the school to which your child is applying.
-All eligible educational institutions utilize the U.S. Department of Education’s Free Application for Federal Student Aid (FAFSA), and resultant Expected Family Contribution figure, to award federal financial aid.
+All eligible educational institutions utilize the U.S. Department of Education’s Free Application for Federal Student Aid (FAFSA) and resultant Expected Family Contribution figure, to award federal financial aid.
 Select schools also utilize data from the College Board’s College Scholarship Service (CSS) Profile to award state and institutional aid.
-(About 250 college currently require students to complete a CSS Profile - check here if yours is on the list.)
-Regardless of methodology, having more than one child in college impacts not only how you complete the FAFSA and CSS Profile, but also how much total aid that you are eligible to receive.
+(About 250 colleges currently require students to complete a CSS Profile - check here to see if yours is on the list.)
+Regardless of methodology, having more than one child in college impacts not only how you complete the FAFSA and CSS Profile, but also how much total aid you are eligible to receive.

 How to Complete the FAFSA

 For schools that accept the FAFSA, you will need to submit a FAFSA for each undergraduate child separately.
-(The online application allows you transfer your information so that you only need to enter it once.)
+(The online application allows you to transfer your information so that you only need to enter it once.)
 If your child is entering graduate school, then he or she is automatically considered independent and therefore must submit a FAFSA separately from you.
 For better or worse (usually better), parents’ finances do not affect graduate students’ eligibility for federal student funding.

 Create Your FSA IDs

 You and each of your children will need to create a Federal Student Aid Identification (FSA ID).
 The FSA ID is a username and password that serves as an electronic signature for the FAFSA application.
 Students and parent(s) are required create their own FSA IDs, each with a unique email address and phone number.
 Failure to do so can cause problems or delays with signing and submitting the FAFSA form or receiving financial aid.